-In these circumstances, Hodge argues that:

-payments to farmers can represent the correction of a market failure rather than a distortion to trading relationships.
-Consequences for agricultural output are to be expected and are analogous to the changes in demand for one product, such as wool, having an effect on the market conditions for the joint product, such as sheepmeat (p.
-271).
+In these circumstances, Hodge argues that: "payments to farmers can represent the correction of a market failure rather than a distortion to trading relationships.
+Consequences for agricultural output are to be expected and are analogous to the changes in demand for one product, such as wool, having an effect on the market conditions for the joint product, such as sheepmeat" (p 271).
+Hodge thus concludes that such payments should not be included in an Aggregate Measure of Support as far as trade negotiations are concerned, despite their clear effect on production.